Shipping Perishable

 4. Understand the laws and regulations

 Like alcohol and perfumes, pharma items can be considered hazardous substances.
-As such, they are typically subject to stringent government regulations and laws.
+As such, they are typically subject to stringent government regulations and laws, including rules for shipping pharmaceuticals established by the FDA, WHO, and regional health authorities.

-So, determining how to ship your pharma products, you must be aware of the laws and ensure your shipping process follows them.
+So, when determining how to ship your pharma products internationally or domestically, you must be aware of the pharmaceutical shipping policy and law requirements and ensure your shipping process follows them for full GDP compliance.

 5. Keep proper licensing

-While you don’t need to know details about these requirements, you must ensure your chosen shipping company knows the requirements and holds all necessary licensing to operate a pharma shipping line.
+While you don’t need to know details about these requirements, you must ensure your chosen shipping company knows the requirements and holds all necessary licensing to operate a pharmaceutical freight forwarding and pharma shipping line.

 6. Documentation is important

-Inspections are part and parcel of pharmaceutical shipping.
+Inspections are part and parcel of pharmaceutical shipping and pharmaceutical regulatory compliance.

-Whenever a shipping pharma container is received, extensive inspection is performed for any signs of contamination.
+Whenever a shipping pharma container is received, an extensive inspection is performed for any signs of contamination as part of pharmaceutical quality assurance protocols.

-After inspection, consistent documentation and record keeping is required to highlight broken pallets, torn stretch wraps, or even pest infestations.
+After inspection, consistent documentation and record keeping are required to highlight broken pallets, torn stretch wraps, or even pest infestations — critical for meeting track and trace requirements.

 7. Stay insured